xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 ### What's Fastlane

-Basically Fastlane is an open-source platform that both simplifies and speeds up development process by allowing teams to automate development workflows.
-It also has continuous integration support with multiple CI platforms like Bitrise, circleCI, Jenkins, travisCI, among others.
+Basically Fastlane is an open-source platform that both simplifies and speeds up the development process by allowing teams to automate development workflows.
+It also has continuous integration support with multiple CI platforms like Bitrise, CircleCI, Jenkins, TravisCI, among others.

 ### What's Bitrise